usnistgov/oscal-xslt/README.md

 As such they will run on any platform supporting this industry-standard, publicly available and externally specified language.
 The leading open-source XSLT implementation currently is Saxon from [Saxonica](https://saxonica.com/welcome/welcome.xml), available for several platforms and frequently bundled with XML editors or IDE software.
 However, we also welcome reports respecting other XSLT implementations supporting the appropriate XSLT version (generally 3.0).

 See each project for details on its runtime requirements.
 Most often, single and stacked XSLTs can be executed using simple calls from a command prompt, or easily configured within tools.
 Pipelines may be implemented in XSLT 3.0, or may be supported via [XProc](https://xproc.org/), or both.
+Each folder should give further details in its README documentation.

 ## Contact information